sj-sabatino/sj-sabatino/README.md

 Stephen J. Sabatino
 Biologist | Bioinformatician | Data Scientist

-This repository allows others to reproduce my work, gain access to the tools I have used and developed, and make contributions/suggestions.

 ### What I Do
 Over the past few years, I’ve:
 - Processed large-scale genomic datasets (e.g., whole-genome sequencing, variant calling, expression data)
 - Built and maintained reproducible data pipelines using tools like `Snakemake`, `Nextflow`, and `R/Python`